GorgeousOne/TangledMaze/README.md

 # TangledMaze

-A spigot plugin with tools & commands to create random generated mazes with custom shapes.
+A spigot plugin with tools & commands to create random generated.
+Includes customizable shapes, adaption to terrain, so literally everything you need!

 goals: